bgplab/bgplab/docs/basic/0-frrouting.md

-# Configuring Cumulus Linux and FRRouting
+# Configuring BGP on FRRouting

-Most networking devices[^CL] use a configuration command line interface (CLI) to interact with the end-user.
+Most networking devices[^CL] use a command-line interface (CLI) to interact with end users.
 The CLI usually provides **show** commands to inspect the state of the device and a configuration mode that allows the user to configure the device.

-[^CL]: Including devices based on Linux like Arista EOS, Cisco Nexus OS, or Nokia SR Linux
+[^CL]: Including devices based on Linux, like Arista EOS, Cisco Nexus OS, or Nokia SR Linux

-Cumulus Linux and FRRouting are different.
-They are implemented as an application/management layer on top of Linux, and Linux shell is used as the initial CLI.
-To configure them, you have to:
+FRRouting is different.
+It's a control-plane solution that uses an application/management layer on top of Linux, with the Linux shell as the initial CLI.
+To configure FRRouting, you have to:

-* Use standard Linux tools like *ifupdown* to configure the interfaces;
+* Use standard Linux tools like *ifupdown* to configure the interfaces (_netlab_ will take care of that);
 * [Edit FRRouting configuration files](#daemon) to start routing protocol daemons
 * [Start FRRouting configuration shell](#vtysh) from the Linux CLI.

-The Linux interfaces and IP addresses will be configured automatically if you start the BGP labs with the **netlab up** command.
-You will have to start the routing protocol daemons in the initial lab exercises if you plan to use Cumulus Linux or FRRouting as the user routers, and you might have to execute **show** commands on Cumulus Linux or FRRouting acting as the external routers.
+The Linux interfaces and IP addresses will be automatically configured when you start the BGP labs with the **netlab up** command.
+You will need to start the routing protocol daemons in the initial lab exercises if you plan to use FRRouting virtual machines as the user routers, and you may need to run **show** commands on the FRRouting nodes acting as external routers.
 You'll practice both in this lab exercise.

 ![Lab topology](topology-session.png)